 Place them in the mixing bowl and whip them up.

 They do have a smell so if you want to be able to add your own scent (essential oils, etc) then be sure to purchase refined, deodorized butters instead.

 I like the natural smell and less processing is always better.
 Cocoa Butter smells like chocolate.
 Yum.

 Shea Butter smells similar but has sort of a nutty smell.
 So, I’d say a nutty chocolate-ish scent.

 With all that said, I do use the unrefined butters sometimes.

 And just a little note about all of this stuff.

 I created and owned, for 7-8 years, a soy candle and natural products online business back in 1999-2007.

-I made all sorts of natural things like soy candles, body butters, lotion bars, room sprays, perfumes, lotion, etc…. including hand made natural soap.
+I made all sorts of natural things like soy candles, body butter, lotion bars, room sprays, perfumes, lotion, etc…. including handmade natural soap.

 And still do!